Vanna White: Television, motion picture, and other media appearances

 Before her appearance on TV, White was a contestant in the Miss Georgia USA 1978 pageant.

-White's first appearance on a game show was on the June 20, 1980 episode of The Price Is Right, where she was among the first four contestants.
+White's first appearance on a game show was as a 23-year-old contestant on the June 20, 1980, episode of The Price Is Right.
+She was among the first four contestants.
 White did not make it on stage, but the clip of her running to Contestants' Row was rebroadcast as part of The Price Is Right 25th Anniversary Special in August 1996 and The Price Is Right Celebrates 50 Years in September 2021 (in which she also appeared as a Guest Model during the show), and also was featured on the special broadcast Game Show Moments Gone Bananas.

 In 1980, White acted in a film that was not completed; it was subsequently edited and released in June 1990 as Gypsy Angels.
 In 1981, she got a bit part in the film Looker and also appeared as Doris in the horror movie Graduation Day, an American slasher film directed by Herb Freed and produced by Troma Entertainment.

 White's 1987 autobiography, Vanna Speaks!, was a best-seller.
 That same year, she was featured in a Playboy pictorial, showing photos taken of her before her career on Wheel of Fortune, wearing see-through lingerie.
 White starred as the title character, Venus, in the 1988 television movie Goddess of Love.

-White has made cameo appearances on television shows such as L.A.
-Law, 227, Super Mario Bros.
-Super Show, Simon and Simon, The King of Queens, Full House, RuPaul's Drag Race All Stars and in films such as Naked Gun 33 1/3: The Final Insult (1994) Double Dragon (1994) and the Australian variety series Hey Hey It's Saturday.

 White guest-starred on Married...With Children; in a gender swap parody of the film Indecent Proposal, she had the Robert Redford role while Al Bundy had that of Demi Moore.
 White served as guest timekeeper and provided interviews from the backstage area throughout the evening for WrestleMania IV.
 In 1996, she was the main narrator and singer in the CD release of Leslie Bricusse's "Santa's Last Ride."

 On April 20, 2006, White was honored with a star on the Hollywood Walk of Fame, with Pat Sajak, Merv Griffin, and Alex Trebek as key witnesses.

-White lent her voice to the Canadian animated television special The Real Story of Twinkle, Twinkle Little Star and the American animated television series Captain Planet and the Planeteers.

 White presented a set of luggage in a special guest appearance on The Price Is Right Celebrates 50 Years in September 2021.

 In May 2022, White appeared as a special guest in the seventh season of RuPaul's Drag Race: All Stars where the contestants did a runway in tribute to her past looks.